 6. Who we share your personal information with

-We may share your personal information with our subsidiaries to process it for the purposes of inter-group administration and to deliver products or services.
+We may share your personal information with our subsidiaries to process it for the purposes of inter-group administration and to deliver products, services or events.

-- with our partners, sub-contractors and suppliers who work with us or provide services on our behalf
+- our partners, sub-contractors and suppliers who work with us or provide services on our behalf

 - our professional advisors, including auditors, lawyers, bankers and insurers who provide consultancy, banking, legal, insurance and accounting services